Buttered toast phenomenon: Explanation

 Knowing the angular momentum, the height of the table H and acceleration from gravity g can be used to determine which side will hit the floor.

 The problem has been studied modelling the toast being pushed from the edge of a table.
 When toast starts to fall, it does so at an angle, causing the toast to rotate.
-Given that tables are usually between two and six feet (0.7 to 1.83 meters), there is enough time for the toast to rotate about one-half of a turn, and thus land upside down relative to its original position.
+Given that tables are usually between two and six feet (0.7 to 1.83 meters) tall, there is enough time for the toast to rotate about one-half of a turn, and thus land upside down relative to its original position.
 Since the original position is usually butter-side up, the toast lands butter-side down.
 However, if the table is over 10 ft tall, the toast will rotate a full 360 degrees, and land butter-side up.
 If the toast is pushed from the table at a high enough speed (1.6 m/s), it will not rotate enough to land butter-side down.

-Professor Robert Matthews argued that the phenomenon is ultimately based in fundamental physical constants, reasoning that the height of a table from which toast might fall is directly related to the height of humans, and human height itself derives from chemical bond principles (if a person's skull is higher than three meters from the ground, then a fall will lead the fracture of its chemical bonds).
+Professor Robert Matthews argued that the phenomenon is ultimately based in fundamental physical constants, reasoning that the height of a table from which toast might fall is directly related to the height of humans, and human height itself derives from chemical bond principles (if a person's skull is higher than three meters from the ground, then a fall will lead to the fracture of its chemical bonds).
 For this work, Matthews earned the 1996 Ig Nobel Prize for physics.